Brenham, TX 77833

 Catch a Show

 Want to attend a play or a symphony?
 No problem!
-Brenham is home to the only professional theatre in Washington County, as well as a state-of-the-art performance hall that routinely hosts concerts.
+Brenham is home to the only professional theatre in Washington County, and there is a state-of-the-art performance hall that routinely hosts concerts nearby.
 Unity Theatre, located in a renovated warehouse in downtown Brenham, brings in professional actors, directors, and technicians from around the country to produce dramas, romantic comedies, musicals, and other types of shows.
 Meanwhile, the 500-seat Dr. W.W.
 O'Donnell Performing Arts Center provides a compelling space for theatrical, musical, and choral performances by Blinn College students and guest performers.
 Both venues offer visitors and locals alike the opportunity to enjoy a top-class show without having to be in a big-city venue.

 Brenham, TX 77833